Tugbanur-f/Using-API-project/README.md

 - Add keyup to the search button.
 - Add focus to input
 - Keep the latest news on the main page.

-## Could-Have Features

-- Users can click on articles to view detailed news on a separate page.